saddys/WPiCiriTester/GERBER/readme.txt

+I can ship empty pcbs directly in all UE.

-Gerber file for all PCBs you need for mount the tester.
+If you need the gerber file, write me.